How to buy your first home

 It usually takes between four to six weeks to receive a formal mortgage offer from your lender, but this can vary depending on how quickly you are able to respond to any queries and how busy the lender is.
 During this time, the lender will send someone to the property to complete a valuation, so they can be sure the price you’re paying is aligned with the wider market.

-Top tip: if you know you’re tight for time, be sure to tell your mortgage broker while you’re in early conversations - they will know which lenders typically process applications quicker.
+If you know you’re tight for time, be sure to tell your mortgage broker while you’re in early conversations - they will know which lenders typically process applications quicker.

 8. Survey the property